RiseVision/rise-node/packages/core-p2p/README.md

 ## API

-The Peers API enpoint can be found at `/api/peers`.
+The Peers API endpoint can be found at `/api/peers`.
 Review [the API Reference](https://risevision.github.io/#tag/Peers-API) for more information.

 ## Authors